It should be contingent upon the goals the breeder has and for sure the mental and physical health of the female, above all else.

 There are a lot of ways to get rid of fleas but here are a few: Natural remedies (herbals, lemon spray, salt, baking soda) non-chemical remedies (shampoos, flea comb, dips and sprays) and chemical remedies (spot-on treatments & pills).

-The Biewer Yorkshire Terrier come from German bloodlines that can be traced back to Gertrude and Werner Biewer's lines of Yorkshire Terriers.
+The Biewer Yorkshire Terrier comes from German bloodlines that can be traced back to Gertrude and Werner Biewers lines of a Yorkshire Terrier.

 What should I get?
 Male vs. Female